Sunbeamstress/Blackbirds/To-Do List.md

       - [x] Pronouns.
 As much as I'd love to make them freeform, for grammatical purposes, limited to he/she/they.
          * This will be given the name of "sex" or "gender" in the code to make it easy to remember.
       - [ ] Detector in our echo class that looks for verbs after "they" pronouns and depluralizes them.
-         * Will likely have to hand-code a big dictionary of depluralizations; and try to rely on a generic fallback if the word isn't found.
+         * ~~Will likely have to hand-code a big dictionary of depluralizations; and try to rely on a generic fallback if the word isn't found.~~
+         * lmao nevermind python rules
-      - [ ] Specify body parts, such as breasts, that might appear in a slot-based description system.
+      - [x] Specify body parts, such as breasts, that might appear in a slot-based description system.
          * This isn't Haven, no need to code in penises or vaginas.
 Just write whatever's there.
    - [x] Species.
 Choices pending establishment of setting. ~~Tempted to go human-only, probably won't.~~
    - [ ] Species-based anatomy.